 '''

-\#\{ K := V \} = M
+#{ K := V } = M

 '''

 Here M is any map.
-The key K must be an expression with bound variables or literals.
+The key K must be a guard expression, with all variables already bound.
 V can be any pattern with either bound or unbound variables.

 If the variable V is unbound, it becomes bound to the value associated with the key K, which must exist in the map M. If the variable V is bound, it must match the value associated with K in M.